 Skip to content

-This Lentil Chili with Black Beans is a fabulous meatless chili; it’s hearty, full of flavor, and so delicious you won’t even miss the meat.
-Serve this lentil chili with cheese and tortilla chips for a cozy, comforting, and satisfying meal.
+This Lentil Chili with Black Beans is a fabulous meatless dish; it’s hearty, full of flavor, and so delicious you won’t even miss the meat.
+It’s a cozy, comforting, and satisfying meal your friends and family will devour.

 lentils in colander

 Lentils are legumes, which are plants that bear fruit that grow into pods.
-Because of this, they’re nutrient-dense, high in fiber, and an excellent source of protein – a whopping 26% protein in dry lentils.
+Because of this, they’re nutrient-dense, high in fiber, and an excellent source of protein.
+In fact, there’s a whopping 26% protein in dry lentils.

 For lentil chili and lentil soup, we recommend brown or green lentils, both of which keep their shape better than red lentils during cooking.
 Brown and green lentils are mild in flavor, though green lentils may remain a bit firmer in texture after cooking.
 Red and green lentils are great for Lentil Hummus.